wtsi-hgi/weaver/docs/new-ui.md

 | Orange |         |
 | Green  | OK      |

 As many groups are awkwardly close to, or even exceeding, their quota, the 95% rule seems reasonable, but the >90% rule could be recuded to 85% or 80%.
-It may take some experimenting to set these thresholds. ❌
+It may take some experimenting to set these thresholds. ✅ *(Over 80% in a week -> Kinda OK, Over 85% in 3 days, or over 95% in a week -> Not OK seems to work well)*

 Also, the equation used to predict this was made before `wrstat` and the increased reliability we get from it, so maybe we need to extrapolate a bit more, rather than taking three datapoints, which now covers three days instead of maybe two weeks. ❌